Fiorin Durmishaj

-Fiorin Durmishaj (Φιορίν Ντουρμισάι; born 14 November 1996) is an Albanian–Greek professional association football player who plays as a forward for Super League Greece 2 club Iraklis.
-Born in Albania, he has represented Greece.
+Fiorin Durmishaj (Φιορίν Ντουρμισάι; born 14 November 1996) is a professional footballer who plays as a forward.
+Born in Albania, he has played for the Greece national team.

 Club career

 Panionios

-Durmishaj made his debut on 1 November 2014, as a substitute in a 2–2 away Superleague draw game against Veria.
+Durmishaj made his debut on 1 November 2014, as a substitute in a 2–2 away Super League draw game against Veria.

 Olympiacos

 In December 2018, Panionios' striker Fiorin Durmishaj is on the verge of officially joining Olympiacos.
 In Nea Smyrni, Durmishaj has been making notable progress in the 2018–19 season.
 On 18 June 2019, he officially signed a contract with Greek powerhouse Olympiacos.
 On 28 December 2019, Durmishaj who spent the first half of the season on loan at Waasland-Beveren in Belgium, spent the second half of the season with Aris.
 On 29 July 2020, he was loaned out to AEL.

 OFI

 On 26 August 2021, Durmishaj joined OFI on a three-year contract.

 International career

 Albania

 Durmishaj received his first international call up at the Albania national under-21 team by coach Redi Jupi for the 2017 UEFA European Under-21 Championship qualification match against Hungary U21 on 13 October 2015.

 Durmishaj was called up by coach Alban Bushi for the friendly match against France U21, on 5 June 2017 and the 2019 UEFA European Under-21 Championship qualification opening match against Estonia U21, on 12 June 2017.
 In the opening match of the qualifiers against Estonia U21, Durmishaj was an unused substitute in the bench for the entire match.
 He scored his first international goal for Albania U21, on 4 September 2017 against Iceland U21 in the 75th minute to give Albania U21 an away 2–3 victory, the first one of the competition.